IzzySoft/Adebar/README.md

 * some features require root on the Android device

+## QuickStart
+To get started without too much hazzle, please see `doc/quickstart_config.sample`.
+Basically, you just copy that file to `config/` (giving it a name of your choice), adjust 4 to 6 settings to reflect your device plus directory structure, and you're ready-to-go.

 ## More details
 A documentation describing steps for installation, configuration, usage, and more can be found in [the project wiki][3].